Dialectic School Curriculum

 ENGLISH 7

 Geneva seventh graders also dive deeply into their study of ancient mythology, a literary genre of great importance.
 They read myths containing characters and ideas of all shapes and sizes, progressing from creation to the reign of the Olympians and their heroes.
-This progression from creation to the gods to the heroes prepares students well for their study of the epic poems of Homer and Virgil in eighth grade.
+This progression from creation to the gods to the heroes prepares students well for their continued study of the epic poems of Homer and Virgil in subsequent years.

 Enduring Understandings

-• The underlying theme of the fall of man within the context of literature explores the concrete human experience of man’s sinfulness and need for a Savior.
+- The underlying theme of the fall of man within the context of literature helps students explore the concrete human experience of man’s sinfulness and need for a Savior.

-• Recognizing that all literature is taught from a Christian worldview, students begin to formulate an approach to secular works and mythology from a Christian standpoint.
+- Studying literature from a Christian worldview, students begin to formulate an approach to secular works and mythology from a Christian standpoint.

 ENGLISH 8

-The vividly portrayed epic battles in Homer’s Iliad and the arduous obstacle-ridden journey in Homer’s Odyssey could be metaphors for the eighth grade English class.
-Students travel through these two wonderful and difficult classical works and begin to observe connections between Greco-Roman history, art, logic, and literature.
-While they examine Greco-Roman literature, they remain firmly rooted in our Judeo-Christian beliefs, echoing Paul when he spoke to the men of Athens: “The God who made the world and everything in it, being Lord of heaven and earth, does not live in temples made by man, nor is he served by human hands, as though he needed anything, since he himself gives to all mankind life and breath and everything” (Acts 17:24–25, ESV).
+The vividly portrayed epic battles in Homer’s Iliad and the arduous obstacle-ridden journey in Tolkien’s The Two Towers could be metaphors for the eighth grade English class.
+Students travel through these two wonderful and difficult classical works and begin to observe connections between mythology, Greco-Roman history, art, logic, and literature.
+While they examine these literary works, they remain firmly rooted in our Judeo-Christian beliefs, echoing Paul when he spoke to the men of Athens: “The God who made the world and everything in it, being Lord of heaven and earth, does not live in temples made by man, nor is he served by human hands, as though he needed anything, since he himself gives to all mankind life and breath and everything” (Acts 17:24–25, ESV).

 Enduring Understandings

-• Many of the eighth grade classes—Greco-Roman history, New Testament, logic, Latin, art, and Greco-Roman literature—are interwoven, and when studied together, each offers insight into the others.
+- Many of the eighth grade classes—Greco-Roman history, New Testament, logic, Latin, art, and classic literature—are interwoven, and when studied together, each offers insight into the others.

 History